 Choosing the suitable GPU provider depends on various criteria, cloud-on prem deployment, usage of AI assistants, supported programming languages are some of them.
 In Table 2, you can see a comparison of Google Colab with its competitors.

 Also, users should consider whether they work collaboratively, whether they need data visualizations, and their need for math features.
-The products are strongly varying in those areas.
+The products vary strongly in those areas.
 Below, you can read about our experience and suggestions:

 Amazon SageMaker